kunupat/aws-solution-architect-associate-certification-notes/README.md

 - Cross-Account Access:
   * **Problem:** Let's say,Person `X` is owner of Bucket `XBucket` created in `Account A`.
 Person `Y`(from AWS `Account B`) has been allowed access to `PUT` objects in `XBucket` via a bucket policy.
 When `Y` PUTs an object in `XBucket`, `Y` becomes owner of the object.
 When `X` tries to `GET` this object, he will be denied access to it even if `X` is the owner of the `XBucket`.
   * **Solution:** Add a `condition` in bucket policy to `allow` full access to bucket owner using `bucket-owner-full-control` when Account B uploads object to `XBucket`.
 With this, if `PUT` does not grant `bucket-owner-full-control`, the upload will fail.

+- Multiple Policy Evaluation: AWS evaluates all policies applied as **OR**.
+You can define all policies in one policy or in multiple policies.
+Policies can be attached to a group or to IAM user.

+- Access Control Lists: You may not need IAM policies if ACL are sufficient to control access to buckets.

+- Predefined Groups:
+  - Authenticated Users Group: Represents all AWS accounts **worldwide** and not only authenticated users from your AWS account. **USE WITH CAUTION**
+  - All Users Group: Open access to all.
+Requests can be made by authenticated users or anonymous. **USE WITH CAUTION**
+  - Log Delivery Group: Use WRITE permission to this group to allow writing server access logs.

+> **NOTE:** Use VPC endpoint for secured connection between EC2 instances and S3.
+Using VPC endpoint, the traffic from EC2 to S3 bucket will not be directed via internet, making it more secured.
+You can control access to S3 via VPC endpoint by applying VPC endpoint policies OR using bucket policies.
+VPC endpoint policy is a `resource policy` which means it needs `principal` to be specified.

 ## Elastic Compute Cloud
 ### AWS services that are specific to a region
 The below AWS services are specific to a AWS region.
 E.g. If you plan to launch AWS EC2 instances in multiple regions, you'll need to create a security group in each region.